Stock market today: Wall Street edges lower as Treasury yields climb back above 4%

 Treasury yields may also be feeling some upward push from the recent jump in oil prices.
 They've been spurting higher on worries that worsening tensions in the Middle East could ultimately lead to disruptions in the flow of crude.

-In stock markets abroad, European indexes were moving modestly following bigger gains in Asia.
+In stock markets abroad, European indexes were mixed following bigger gains in Asia.

-Japan’s Nikkei 225 index gained 1.8% after the value of the yen sank against the U.S. dollar.
+Japan’s Nikkei 225 index rose 1.8% after the value of the yen sank against the U.S. dollar.
 A weaker yen can boost profits for Japanese exporters.

 Nintendo gained 4.4% following reports that a Saudi wealth fund was planning to increase its investment in the Kyoto, Japan-based video game maker.